Iván Martín (footballer, born 1995)

-Iván Martín Gómez (born 4 March 1995) is a Spanish professional footballer who plays for Real Balompédica Linense as a forward.
+Iván Martín Gómez (born 4 March 1995) is a Spanish professional footballer who plays as a forward.

 Club career

 Born in Villaverde del Río, Martín represented UD Villaverde, AD San José as a youth, and made his senior debut with Brenes Balompié in 2012, in Primera Andaluza.
 After scoring six goals in eight matches, he joined the youth setup of Real Betis in the same year.
 On 9 February 2014, he made his debut for the reserves in Tercera División, coming on as a substitute for Ismael César García in a 2–0 victory over La Palma CF.

 On 9 September 2014, Martín was loaned out to Segunda División B club CD Alcoyano for the upcoming season.
 However, after struggling to get playing time, he terminated the deal and moved to Écija Balompié on loan on 5 January 2015.

 On 31 August 2015, Martín switched to CD Tudelano.
 He scored his first goal for the club in a 2–1 win against Coruxo FC.
 On 2 August 2016, he moved to Real Valladolid B on a one-year contract.
 On 17 August 2017, he signed for Pontevedra CF.

 On 12 July 2018, Martín moved abroad and joined Polish club Odra Opole on a two-year contract.
 Nine days later he made his debut, scoring in a 2–1 victory against GKS Tychy.